Primary Immune Thrombocytopenia or Primary ITP

 • TPO-RA (thrombopoietin receptor agonist): A drug class (romiplostim, eltrombopag, avatrombopag) that mimics natural thrombopoietin and pushes the bone marrow to make more platelets.

-Disclaimer: This article is intended for informational purposes only and is specifically targeted towards medical students.
+Disclaimer: This article is intended for educational and informational purposes only.
 It is not intended to be a substitute for informed professional medical advice, diagnosis, or treatment.
 While the information presented here is derived from credible medical sources and is believed to be accurate and up-to-date, it is not guaranteed to be complete or error-free.
 See additional information.

 References